-Strategies for Helping Slow Moving Students
+Strategies for Helping Slow-Moving Students

 In a classroom with a wide variety of learners, you are bound to have students who are turtles and those who are the hares.
-When it comes to assisting the slow moving students, consider one (or more) of the following:
+When it comes to assisting the slow-moving students, consider one (or more) of the following:

 1.)
-Consider all possibilities.
-Evaluate your student and take note if there is an underlying reason for this slow moving behavior.
-Perhaps the student is moving slow because he or she has a learning disability, processing issues, ADD, or anxiety.
+Consider all the possibilities.
+Evaluate your student and take note if there is an underlying reason for this slow-moving behavior.
+Perhaps the student is moving slowly because he or she has a learning disability, processing issues, ADD, or anxiety.
 Perhaps the student can’t concentrate because of the noise (or even lack of noise) or can’t see well.
 Another possibility is the student has a fear of failure or is a perfectionist.
 The student may just be goofing off.
 The best way to determine this is by evaluating and observing the student.
 Take note of how often the student is off task, know their history, and involve the parents to see what information you can gather.
 Involve the help of other staff members and consider requesting a 504 from the child study team.
 You do not need a medical diagnosis for this.
 With a 504 plan, students who truly need extended time and small groups can receive it.